Physical Address

 reportWebVitals();

-As we have learned about keys that all the elements should have unique keys, it is not required to add key globally you can do within list as well.
-Here we have a data list which have ID, title, and content field.
+As we have learned about keys all the elements should have unique keys, it is not required to add keys globally you can do it within the list as well.
+Here we have a data list that has ID, title, and content field.
 Now what we have done here is we called a function in which we have accessed list elements using a map()

 method, here we have assigned the title as our key.